Windows Me: Support lifecycle

 Compared with other releases of Windows, Windows Me had a short shelf-life of just over a year.
 Windows 2000 and Windows Me were eventually succeeded by newer Microsoft operating systems: Windows Me by Windows XP Home Edition, and Windows 2000 Professional by Windows XP Professional.
 Windows XP is noteworthy that the first preview build of Windows XP (then codenamed "Whistler") was released to developers on July 13, 2000, two months before Windows Me's general availability date.

 Microsoft originally planned to end support for Windows Me on December 31, 2004.
 However, in order to give customers more time to migrate to newer Windows versions, particularly in developing or emerging markets, Microsoft decided to extend support until July 11, 2006.
 Microsoft ended support for Windows Me (and Windows 98) on this date because the company considered the operating system to be obsolete and prone to security risks, and recommended customers to upgrade to a newer version of Windows such as Windows XP for the latest security improvements.

 Retail availability for Windows Me ended on December 31, 2003.
 The operating system is no longer available from Microsoft in any form (through MSDN or otherwise) due to the terms of Java-related settlements Microsoft made with Sun Microsystems.

-The Windows Update website continued to be available after Windows Me's end of support date, however, during 2011, Microsoft retired the Windows Update v4 website and removed the updates for Windows Me from its servers.
+In 2011, Microsoft retired the Windows Update v4 website.
+An independent project named Windows Update Restored aims to restore the Windows Update websites for older versions of Windows, including Windows Me.

-Support for Office XP on Windows Me ended on July 12, 2011, ending support for all versions of Office on Windows Me.

 Microsoft announced in July 2019 that the Microsoft Internet Games services on Windows Me (and XP) would end on July 31, 2019.